lu-bann/taiyi/README.md

 ```

-## Taiyi
+## Usage

-Once you have your signer-module , cl and el ready, you can start the preconfer with command below.
+Once you have your signer-module , cl and el ready, to start running the preconfer:
 ```
 cargo run -- preconfer --rpc_url EL_RPC_URL \
     --beacon_rpc_url CL_RPC_URL \